 The most important feature of your media kit is the contact information.
 Journalists writing a story or otherwise covering your business may wish to contact you to gather more information.
 Include the name of your marketing manager, your website, email address, location, and telephone number to make it easy for journalists to get in touch.

 A business story is a brief description of your business’ history, mission, and product or service you’re promoting in the media kit.
 It’s often referred to as the “company overview,” and should go at the top of the front page of your media kit.
 Draft a 50- to 100-word description that’s tailored to the kit’s purpose.

 For example, if you’re promoting the opening of your business, you should include your founding date, locations, and target market.
 Broadly describe the products and services you offer and provide any important information about when you’re open and any special promotions you’ll have to celebrate your new business.

 The fact section should list five to ten data points about your company, product, service, or event.
-Make facts easily accessible by listing them on the front of your press kit just below the Business Story.
-Tailor facts about the purpose of your press kit to help journalists focus on the information you want to share.
+Make the facts easily accessible by listing them on the front of your media kit just below the Business Story.
+Tailor facts about the purpose of your media kit to help journalists focus on the information you want to share.